Biga

 - Over-fermented: Collapsed or concave surface, sour or alcoholic smell, sticky and slack texture

 Biga tolerates a wider fermentation window than poolish because the lower water activity acts as a natural brake on yeast activity.
-That said, a biga left at 24°C for 24 hours will over-ferment.
+A biga left at 24°C for 24 hours will over-ferment, though.
 Adjust time and temperature together.

 Cold fermentation option